leonardodimarchi/backend-template/README.md

 - **ESLint**: a linter to analyze the code statically and identify potential errors or enforce coding conventions.

 - **Prettier**: code formatter that helps with the code formatting (after writing) in an opinionated and standardized way.
-Integrated within eslint.

-> On VSCode, we don't need prettier extension, just ESLint.

 ## TODOs